Public Hearing on North Suburban Consortium 5-Year Consolidated Plan

 Affordable Condominiums for First Time Homebuyers

 Arlington’s zoning requires all new developments with six or more units to include 15% affordable to low and moderate income households.
-Purchase prices range from $150,000 to $200,000, with resale prices similarly restricted.
+Purchase prices are typically around $200,000, with resale prices restricted.
 Purchasers are selected by lottery, and must attend a class for First Time Homebuyers (see below).

 First Time Homebuyers Down Payment Assistance and Counseling Program